deno-plc/vite-plugin-deno/README.md

 We need the prefresh exclude rule to replicate the internal exclude of all paths containing `node_modules`.
 Otherwise prefresh would inject HMR helpers into libraries and the code that powers HMR, which causes very strange errors.

+If you are on Windows, a [little workaround](#denostat-workaround-needed-windows-only) is required.

 ## Usage with Deno (Code bundling)

 Just set the `env` option to `deno`, everything should work out of the box! (even with `node:` imports)